 Mount of Olives is one of the holiest places for Christianity, Judaism, and Islam.
 Christians believe that Jesus entered Jerusalem from the Mount of Olives and wept on the city because he foresaw its destruction.
 They also believe that Jesus ascended to the sky from the top of the mountain, not far from the viewpoint where the Chapel of Ascension stands today.
 The Jewish and Muslims tie the mountain to the End of Days, and that is why there’s a large Jewish cemetery on the western slope of the mountain, facing Temple Mount.

-Accessibility: Since it’s located on top of Mount of Olives, you will need to climb up on foot or take a bus or taxi to the top.
+How to get there?
+Since it’s located on the top of Mount of Olives, you will need to climb up on foot or take a bus or taxi to the top.
 There’s a long set of stairs to the top of the mountain, but the climb is not TOO long.
 A taxi should cost you no more than 50 shekels from Lions Gate or somewhere close by.
-To get there by bus, you will need to take the light-rail train to Ammunition Hill and from there, take bus 84 to the top of the mountain.
+To get there by bus, you will need to take the light-rail train to Ammunition Hill, and from there, take bus 84 to the top of the mountain.